railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Efficient Document Management
 -----------------------------

-Open ERP integrates a complete document management system that not only carried out the functions of a standard DMS, but also integrates with all of its system-generated documents such as Invoices and Quotations.
-What's more it keeps all of this synchronized.
+OpenERP integrates a complete document management system that not only carries out the functions of a standard DMS, but also integrates with all of its system-generated documents such as Invoices and Quotations.
+Moreover, it it keeps all of this synchronized.

 Be Mobile
 ---------

+OpenERP provides a support FTP Interface with document management system.
+Through this you would not only be able to access documents through OpenERP but you would also be able to connect with them through the file system using the FTP client.
+FTP is just a way of getting access to files without needing to use an OpenERP client, thus also letting you access files from anywhere.

+This system is also well-integrated with e-mail clients such as Thunderbird and Outlook.

 .. index::
    single: Dashboards